-The Oxford vaccine will be rolled out to those most vulnerable to the virus first.
+The Oxford vaccine was rolled out to those most vulnerable to the virus first.
 Then the rest of the population, just like the Pfizer and other vaccines.

 How many Oxford Covid vaccines does the UK have?

 The UK government has ordered 100 million doses of the Oxford vaccine, which is enough to vaccine 50 million people.

 These doses will be enough to vaccinate the entire population (apart from children), the health secretary has said.
 Especially as they'll be combined with the full amount of Pfizer and BioNTech jabs ordered.